Ubiquiti-App/UCRM-plugins/plugins/sms-twilio/README.md

 * This plugin is MIT-licensed and can be used by developers as a template for integrating with a different messaging solution:
   * Create a new plugin based on this one
   * Replace the TwilioNotifierFacade and any references to it with a different class which extends AbstractMessageNotifierFacade
+  * Update libraries in composer.json as needed
   * Communicate with the remote system in the sendMessage() function
-  * Preferably also change the SmsNotifier namespace to some other, but that's not strictly necessary.
+  * Preferably also change the SmsNotifier namespace to some other (not strictly necessary).

 Read more about creating your own plugin in the [Developer documentation](https://github.com/Ubiquiti-App/UCRM-plugins/blob/master/docs/index.md).